aranke-archive/tap-anvil/README.md

 # tap-anvil

+*tap-anvil* is a Singer tap for Anvil.

+A [Singer tap](https://www.singer.io/#taps) extracts data from any source and write it to a standard stream in a JSON-based format.

-*tap-anvil* is a Singer tap for [Anvil](https://www.useanvil.com/), a tool for programmatically filling out PDF forms.
+[Anvil](https://www.useanvil.com/) is a tool for programmatically filling out PDF forms.

 ---